 The following fellowships for undergraduate and graduate Chemistry students are supported through the generosity of our alumni, for which we are grateful.

 Chemistry Alumni Award

 The Chemistry Alumni Award honors the top Chemistry and Medicinal Chemistry Majors of senior status for academic excellence, based on cumulative rank, and is presented by the Department of Chemistry faculty at the annual Undergraduate Awards Ceremony.
 This award, consisting of a monetary gift and certificate, has been presented to one or more students each year since 2000.

-The Kapoor Fellowship is given to advanced Medicinal Chemistry PhD students of outstanding scholarship and character.
-Dr. John Kapoor has established this generous fellowship to foster medicinal chemistry research.
+The Medicinal Chemistry Fellowship is given to advanced Medicinal Chemistry PhD students of outstanding scholarship and character.

 Edward J. Kikta Jr. Fellowship